EmergenceDeveloper/urgentcare-dental/content/blog/dentures-cost-uk.md

 +++
-title = "Dentures Cost UK: What You'll Actually Pay in 2025" description = "Real dentures pricing across the UK, from basic acrylic sets to premium options.
+title = "Dentures Cost UK: What You'll Actually Pay in [YEAR]" description = "Real dentures pricing across the UK, from basic acrylic sets to premium options.
 No surprises, just honest cost breakdowns and what affects the final price." date = "2025-10-24" image = "/images/blog/dentures-cost-uk.jpg"